dev-gyanendrapc/CSharpFundamentals-gyanendrapc/2079-05-01_day-04/day-04.md

 # Assignment
-1. Declare and initialize-variables to represent age, name, gender ad weight of a person.
+1. Declare and initialize-variables to represent age, name, gender and weight of a person.
 Gender of that person should be nullable.